-Open panel systems do not include insulation, lining boards, vapour control layers etc. These are applied to the frame system on-site, together with the external cladding and internal finishing.
+Open panel systems do not include insulation, lining boards, vapour control layers etc. These are applied to the frame system on-site together with the external cladding and internal finishing.
 Therefore, careful control of on-site finishing will be required as well as ensuring the panels are protected against the elements until weather tight.

 'Conventional' timber frame panels are typically classed as 'open panel systems' and would normally arrive on-site with the sheathing board fixed but without insulation or internal boards.
-For Warranty purposes, these types of open panel systems can normally be classified as established or traditional construction, however confirmation will be required that such open panel systems have quality assured systems in place and are either registered with the Timber Frame Association or TRADA BM. (see the Timber Frame Chapter within this Technical Manual for general guidance on conventional timber frame construction).
+For warranty purposes, these types of open panel systems can normally be classified as established or traditional construction, providing that such open panel systems have quality assured systems in place and are either registered with the Timber Frame Association or TRADA BM (see Chapter 2 within this Technical Manual for general guidance of conventional timber frame construction).

+Please note:

-Please note: Bespoke timber frame open panel systems which do not have such QA procedures will need either third party accreditation or independent Structural Engineer supervision to be provided to monitor the installation, erection and completion (sign off) of the system.
+Bespoke timber frame open panel systems which do not have such QA procedures will need either third-party accreditation or independent Structural Engineer supervision to be provided to monitor the installation, erection and completion (sign off) of the system.

-Structurally insulated panels (SIP's) are a form of composite panel.
+Structurally Insulated Panels (SIPs) are a form of composite panel.
 Only systems which have independent third party approval will meet the requirements of the Technical Manual.